-- If your Github/bitbucket/GitLab account (username and password) is stolen then your GitHub/bitbucket/GitLab account can be changed and blocked from accessing all your git repositories and even can delete all your repositories as well.
+- If your Github/bitbucket/GitLab account (username and password) is stolen then your GitHub/bitbucket/GitLab account can be changed and blocked by them from accessing all your git repositories and even can delete all your repositories.

 If you have two-factor authentication enabled(2FA), you will have to use a personal access token(PAT) instead of your regular standard password.
 If you have enabled Two Factor Authentication, git will prompt you to have a code on your mobile devices or send it as a text message after successfully entering your username and password.

 PAT-based authentication is considered to be more secure than password-based authentication.
 Here, we treat the PAT token as a password.
 Click here for creating PAT token in github.

 - Use a strong password.

 Git With SSH